icedland/iced/src/rust/iced-x86/README.md

 iced-x86 is a blazing fast and correct x86 (16/32/64-bit) instruction decoder, disassembler and assembler written in Rust.

-- ✔️Supports all Intel and AMD instructions
+- 👍 Supports all Intel and AMD instructions
-- ✔️Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (xed, gas, objdump, masm, dumpbin, nasm, ndisasm) and fuzzed
+- 👍 Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (xed, gas, objdump, masm, dumpbin, nasm, ndisasm) and fuzzed
-- ✔️100% Rust code
+- 👍 100% Rust code
-- ✔️The formatter supports masm, nasm, gas (AT&T), Intel (XED) and there are many options to customize the output
+- 👍 The formatter supports masm, nasm, gas (AT&T), Intel (XED) and there are many options to customize the output
-- ✔️Blazing fast: Decodes >250 MB/s and decode+format >130 MB/s ([see here](https://github.com/icedland/disas-bench/tree/a865849deacfb6c33ee0e78f3a3ad7f4c82099f5#results))
+- 👍 Blazing fast: Decodes >250 MB/s and decode+format >130 MB/s ([see here](https://github.com/icedland/disas-bench/tree/a865849deacfb6c33ee0e78f3a3ad7f4c82099f5#results))
-- ✔️Small decoded instructions, only 40 bytes and the decoder doesn't allocate any memory
+- 👍 Small decoded instructions, only 40 bytes and the decoder doesn't allocate any memory
-- ✔️Create instructions with code assembler, eg. `asm.mov(eax, edx)`
+- 👍 Create instructions with code assembler, eg. `asm.mov(eax, edx)`
-- ✔️The encoder can be used to re-encode decoded instructions at any address
+- 👍 The encoder can be used to re-encode decoded instructions at any address
-- ✔️API to get instruction info, eg. read/written registers, memory and rflags bits; CPUID feature flag, control flow info, etc
+- 👍 API to get instruction info, eg. read/written registers, memory and rflags bits; CPUID feature flag, control flow info, etc
-- ✔️Supports `#![no_std]` and `WebAssembly`
+- 👍 Supports `#![no_std]` and `WebAssembly`
-- ✔️Supports `rustc` `1.48.0` or later
+- 👍 Supports `rustc` `1.48.0` or later
-- ✔️Few dependencies (`static_assertions` and `lazy_static`)
+- 👍 Few dependencies (`static_assertions` and `lazy_static`)
-- ✔️License: MIT
+- 👍 License: MIT

 ## Usage